The promise of voice AI in game development

 As voice actors embrace using AI voice technology, game developers will have access to a rich library of AI voices to choose from for their game, while voice actors can create new revenue streams for themselves through a streamlined voice marketplace.
 The quality bar will rise as well.

 Voice actors are beginning to welcome the change to their industry.
-Simon J Smith, a writer/director and voice artist, said: “Many wouldn’t expect it, but I’m optimistic about the future of voice AI and how it can help expand opportunities to license my voice, my IP.
+Simon J. Smith, a writer/director and voice artist, said: “Many wouldn’t expect it, but I’m optimistic about the future of voice AI and how it can help expand opportunities to license my voice, my IP.
 I see that voice AI is on the same evolution path as animation, and with it will bring more demand as well as accessibility to license my work for game dialog, designed by studios of any size.”

 As improvements have continued among the AI algorithms learning human speech patterns (the ever-progression of NLP) and speech synthesis applications using the industry standard of Speech Synthesis Markup Language (SSML), we’re entering a stage where developers are beginning to have the necessary tools at their fingertips to create high quality, text-to-speech in-game voice, truly at scale.